trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ℹ️ You may find more details about character-level RNNs explanation in the [Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) article by _Andrej Karpathy_:

-To create a vocabulary out of recipes texts we will use [tf.keras.preprocessing.text.Tokenizer](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/text/Tokenizer)
+To create a vocabulary out of recipes texts we will use [tf.keras.preprocessing.text.Tokenizer](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/text/Tokenizer).

-We also need to come with some unique character that will be like a _stop-character_ and will indicate the end of a recipe.
+We also need to come with some unique character that will be treated as a _stop-character_ and will indicate the end of a recipe.
 We need it for recipes generation afterwards since without this stop-character we won't know where is the end of a recipe that we're generating.

 ```python
 STOP_SIGN = '␣'